bubonic/readDVDBRChapters/README.md

 When prompted for number of chapters by the script, use one less than the number of chapters listed by the scripts output o/w it will cause an error.

+Prompts user for adding chapter titles if you know them.

 ## timeadd.py

 A little python script I wrote to add timestamps.

-Prompts user for adding chapter titles if you know them.

 # bread_chapters.sh

 Requires tsMuxeR to be installed.

-Reads chapter timestamps from a BLURAY rip and exports cahpter info to a text file for later use in mkvmerge --chapters input.
+Reads chapter timestamps from a BLURAY rip and exports chapter info to a text file for later use in mkvmerge --chapters input.

 Prompts user for adding chapter titles if you know them.